Dody Weston Thompson: The West Coast Photographic Movement

-Famous photographic artists of this Movement (also known as Straight photography) took a realistic approach to imagery.
+Famous photographic artists of the West Coast Photographic Movement (also known as Straight photography) took a realistic approach to imagery.
 They created sharp-focus photographs of natural American Western objects and scenery, skillfully composing with subtleties of tone, light and texture.
 This approach was entirely radical.
 From 1910 to the early 1930s, the dominant style was East Coast Pictorialism in which objects were shot with haze and gauze to purposely blur the image for a soft-focus effect.
 The aim was to mimic Impressionist paintings.
 With the emerging West Coast Movement, photography no longer imitated painting and developed as a separate art form.
-The new movement spread like wildfire in the 1950s as the West Coast artists championed the use of natural environmental forms and clarity of detail—very novel concepts at the time.
+The new movement spread in the 1950s as the West Coast artists championed the use of natural environmental forms and clarity of detail—very novel concepts at the time.

 Dody's close friends and colleagues were pioneers of realistic photography as well as contemporary artists: Minor White, Charis Wilson (second wife of Edward Weston and the famous model of his nude photographic work), Paul Strand, Dorothea Lange, Wynn Bullock, Don Ross, Ruth Bernhard, Willard Van Dyke, Nata Piaskowski, Beaumont Newhall and Nancy Newhall, and artists Georgia O'Keeffe, Morris Graves and Jean Charlot and his wife Zohmah Charlot.